ryscheng/www.raymondcheng.net/_posts/2019-12-30-decentralizing-twitter.md

 ### Decentralized governance and cash management

-We could apply a similar effort to run real-time advertising auctions trustlessly in the application servers.
-Advertisers could just pay into a wallet controlled by a [DAO](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization), which will in turn pay network participants for work via smart contracts.
+We could apply a similar effort to run real-time advertising auctions trustlessly in application servers.
+Advertisers would pay into a wallet controlled by a smart contract or [DAO](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization), which will in turn pay network participants for work.
 The DAO, much like a corporation, can also continue to pay employees in employment smart contracts.
 We should be able to replicate Twitter Inc.’s (the company) entire self-sustaining business into a decentralized blockchain with real cash flows.
 It is not necessary to move Twitter to a token economic model that relies on a new token appreciating in value.
 Rather all of this can be built on top of an existing cryptocurrency, such as Bitcoin.

-# Conclusion
+# Thanks @jack!

 I want to thank [@jack](https://twitter.com/jack) for opening up this exciting possibility to engage with the open source and research communities to further improve Twitter.
 It’s a unique opportunity to solve one of society’s biggest challenges in a way that Twitter may find difficult to do alone.
 My hope is to simply bring to light an alternative way of thinking about the challenge that may yield a more incremental path for Twitter to follow. [@jack](https://twitter.com/jack) and whoever you [hire](https://twitter.com/bluesky) to lead this project, please don’t let this good intention die in vain.